-- 8.1 In primary children are organised in classes with pastoral guidance provided by the class teacher. - 8.2 The pastoral structure in secondary is based on year groups with learners allocated to a form with a Form Tutor.
+- 11.1 In primary children are organised in classes with pastoral guidance provided by the class teacher - 11.2 The pastoral structure in secondary is based on year groups with learners allocated to a form with a Form Tutor.
 A daily programme during the form period supports literacy/numeracy, British Values and the PSHCE programme.
 Each year has a Head of Year supported by an Assistant Head of Year.
-The Heads of Year report to the Assistant Vice Principal for Behaviour rand Attendance and the Vice Principal Expectations and Ethos.
+The Heads of Year report to the Leader for Behaviour and Attendance and appropriate Head of School

-9 Specific Guidance
+12 Specific Guidance